Im-Crypto-Hodler/Drosera-Network-Operator-Node/README.md

 * 🖐 Replace `<your_private_key>` with your EVM wallet **private key**
 * 🖐 Replace `<your_vps_ip>` with your **VPS IP**
 * remove <> also
+* Always use keyboard & it's arrow key "up-down-left-right"
+* After changes : "ctrl+X" then "Y" then enter

 #### 🛠️ 6-2: Start SystemD
 ```bash